jxph025319/edx-documentation/en_us/shared/video/create_transcript.rst

 To ensure quality and accuracy of transcripts, edX works with `3Play Media`_ and `Cielo24`_. `YouTube`_ also provides captioning services.

-..
-SP: Do edX partners have to get transcripts independently, or is that part of the video processing?

 .. only:: Partners

     To request a 3Play Media account at edX’s discounted rate,